4 Reasons Why We Forget People's Names

 1. Names are arbitrary.

 Ordinary words consistently refer to the same kind of thing.
-If I tell you I have an apple in my backpack, you have a pretty good idea what that object looks like.
-But if I tell you I have a friend named Brad, you know absolutely nothing about him.
+If I tell you I have an apple in my backpack, you have a pretty good idea of what that object looks like.
+But if I tell you I have a friend named Brad, you know absolutely nothing about him or his physical appearance.

 2. Names don’t have synonyms.